Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Related Works

 \subsection{Imitation learning}

-Compared to optimisation-based motion planners, IL is most attractive for its scalability to integrate new functionalities by learning from expert demonstrations rather than optimising human engineered objective functions.
-With the availability of large-scale driving datasets, IL is becoming a popular method for motion planning in AV industry.
-However, one of the major challenges of IL is that it often suffers from distributional shift, which is caused by the compounding error in the sequential decision-making process, such as motion planning for AVs.
+Compared to optimisation-based motion planners, IL is attractive for its scalability to integrate new functionalities by learning from expert demonstrations rather than optimising human engineered objective functions.
+Additionally, with the availability of large-scale driving datasets and continuously produced data during testing, IL is becoming a popular method for motion planning in AV industry.
+However, one of the major challenges is that IL often suffers from distributional shift, which is caused by the compounding error in the sequential decision-making process, such as motion planning for AVs.
 It leads the ego vehicle to unfamiliar scenarios that are not included in the training distribution.
 Eventually, the behaviour of the ego vehicle becomes completely unpredictable and unsafe due to large deviations from the demonstration.

 In practice, many approaches have been proposed to mitigate the distributional shift and significantly improve IL performance.
-While these approaches may seem very different, they mostly mitigate the distributional shift by providing corrective actions during training so the ego vehicles learns to recover from earlier deviations in the sequential decision-making process.
-One approach \cite{Waymo2019} is to leverage simple behaviour cloning with data augmentation by adding perturbation noise to provide more robust driving policies.
-Similarly, another approach \cite{nvidia2016} tries to directly label the perturbed camera images with corrective actions to avoid drifting.
+While these approaches may seem different, they mostly mitigate the distributional shift by providing corrective actions during training so that the ego vehicle learns to recover from earlier deviations in the sequential decision-making process.
+One approach \citep{Waymo2019} leverages simple behaviour cloning with data augmentation by adding perturbation noise to provide more robust driving policies.
+Similarly, another approach \citep{nvidia2016} tries to directly label the perturbed camera images with corrective actions to avoid drifting.
 However, these approaches generally depend on empirical experiences to engineer noise mechanisms before training.
-A more theoretically satisfying approach is the dataset aggregation (DAgger) \cite{DAgger2011}, \cite{Lyft2022}, which generates the training distribution of corrective actions on the run and guarantees an ideal linear regret bound to mitigate the distributional shift.
+A more theoretically satisfying approach is the dataset aggregation (DAgger) \citep{DAgger2011}, \citep{Lyft2022}, which generates the training distribution of corrective actions on the run and guarantees an ideal linear regret bound to mitigate the distributional shift.
 However, it also exerts a heavier computation burden.
-To improve training efficiency, spline parameterisation, a powerful representation of predicted trajectories for IL has been proposed \cite{spl2020}.
+To improve training efficiency, spline parameterisation as a powerful representation of predicted trajectories for IL has been proposed \citep{spl2020}.